AlGepe/OmniSnippets_JS/docs/generalTips/adminBB/unitSwitchers.rst

 .. _unitSwitchers:

 Unit switchers
 =====================

-Unit switchers make our life easier as they provide us the **list of units we can switch between without worrying about proper conversion rates**.
+Unit switchers make our life easier as they provide us with the **list of units we can switch between without worrying about proper conversion rates**.

 In this unit switchers menu, you can check all of the existing unit switchers or create new ones.